The Seventh Veil: Plot

 While she is still under hypnosis, Larsen gets her to play the adagio, but the memory of Nicholas intrudes, and she faints.

 Max removes her from the nursing home and refuses to let Larsen continue treatment.
-Larsen goes to Nicholas and plays a recording of the adagio.
-Nicholas breaks the record.
+Larsen goes to Nicholas and plays a recording of the adagio, but Nicholas breaks the record.
 Larsen thanks him for revealing what Francesca means to him.
 Nicholas goes to Max's house and convinces Francesca that Larsen can help her.

 Meanwhile, Larsen sees Peter, who tells him that the night Francesca returned, he told her he was married.
 However, he is now divorced.
-Larsen brings Peter to Nicholas's home, where Max also waits, and they go upstairs, We hear Peter's waltz, and then the adagio.
+Larsen brings Peter to Nicholas's home, where Max also waits, and they go upstairs.
+We hear Peter's waltz, and then the adagio.
 Larsen descends while Francesca plays.
-He warns the three men that she is a new Francesca, no longer afraid, who will want to be with the one she loves, trusts, has been happiest with, cannot live without.
+He warns the three men that she is a new Francesca, no longer afraid, who will want to be with the one she loves, trusts, has been happiest with, and cannot live without.
 Nicholas withdraws to another room.
 Smiling, Francesca runs downstairs, through the door and into his arms.